 - You will receive a text or email notifying you that your hold is available for pickup.
 Call the library to schedule your pickup date.
 Pickup dates vary by library, see below for schedule.

 - Drive to your library pickup location.
 Signs will mark designated waiting areas for pickup.
 (Patrons using the Claymont Library will use the building’s drive-through window).

 - Once parked, contact the library and let them know your name, hold info, and your parking spot number.

 - Staff will retrieve your checked out items, and bring them to your car.
 Remain in your vehicle with the trunk open, and your mask on.
 Library staff will place your items in the trunk and move away.

 Hours and Locations:

+a complete list of hours can be found here.
+Please note, hours are subject to change.
 In the case of inclement weather, the library reserves the right to cancel that day’s curbside pickup services.
-If you had an appointment scheduled, please call the library to check your status.

 Frequently Asked Questions:

 All staff members are required to wear gloves, a face mask, and will practice safe social distancing from other staff members and members of the public during the Curbside Pickup Service.
 Items returned to libraries are quarantined for three days before being checked in.

 Anyone picking up materials must wear a mask.